titilda/appunti/Foundations of Artificial Intelligence/alternative.md

 - **Variable and Value Ordering**: The algorithm can use a heuristic to select the variable to assign and the value to assign.
 An example is the *degree heuristic* that selects the variable that appears in the most clauses.
 - **Intelligent Backtracking**: The algorithm stores the conflicts and avoid to repeat them.
 - **Clever Indexing**: speed up the search by indexing the clauses based on the things like clauses where a variable appears as positive or negative.

+### 6.5 First-Order Logic

+**First-Order Logic** is a type of logic that extends propositional logic, focussing on the relationships between objects.

+#### 6.5.1 Syntax

+The syntax of first-order logic is defined by the following elements:

+- **Constants**: $A, B, C, ...$
+- **Variables**: $x, y, z, ...$
+- **Functions**: $F, G, H, ...$.
+Each function has an *arity* that is the number of arguments.

+A **Term** is a logical expression that refers to an object.
+A term can be a constant, a variable, or a function applied to a list of terms.

+A sentence is based on:

+- **Atomic Sentence**: A sentence that contains a predicate and a list of terms.
+- **Complex Sentence**: A sentence that contains a connective and one or more sentences.

+Instead of enumerate the  objects by name we can use **Quantifiers** to express properties of an entire collection of objects.

+- **Universal Quantifier** ($\forall$): The sentence is true for all the objects.
+- **Existential Quantifier** ($\exists$): The sentence is true for at least one object.

+Those quantifiers are equivalent and can be expressed in terms of the other.

+$$\forall x \alpha \equiv \neg \exists x \neg \alpha$$
+$$\exists x \alpha \equiv \neg \forall x \neg \alpha$$

+We can also use **Equality** to express that two terms are equal.

+#### 6.6 Knowledge Engineering Process

+The process of creating a knowledge base is called **Knowledge Engineering**.
+This process is based on the following steps:

+1. **Identify the questions**: Determine the range of questions the knowledge base should answer and the type of information available for each problem.
+2. **Assemble the relevant knowledge**: Gather all necessary information about the domain, potentially working with experts.
+3. **Decide on a vocabulary**: Translate domain concepts into logical predicates, functions, and constants, creating the domain's ontology (a theory of existence).
+4. **Encode general knowledge**: Write axioms that define the meaning of the vocabulary terms.
+5. **Encode the problem instance**: Describe the specific problem using atomic sentences based on the established ontology.
+6. **Pose queries and get answers**: Use an inference procedure to derive answers from the axioms and problem-specific facts.
+7. **Debug and evaluate**: Correct errors in the knowledge base by identifying missing or incorrect axioms.
+Missing axioms lead to incomplete reasoning, while incorrect axioms are false statements about the world.
+This debugging process differs from traditional program debugging as errors are often logical inconsistencies rather than simple code errors.